-Encouraging Beneficial Insects and Animals
+Encouraging Beneficial Insects and Animals for Natural Pest Control

 I plant a variety of host plants for beneficial insects around the yard (or allow them to grow on their own), such as yarrow, cosmos, catnip, dill, dandelion, Queen Anne's lace, butterfly weed, sweet alyssum, parsley, lemon balm and zinnias.
 Beneficial insects will often use host plants during their larval stage before they begin hunting other insects.
 See the Weekly Weeder series for more information on wild plants and their role in the ecosystem, as well as their uses for food and medicine.